juju/docs/src/en/developer-storage.md

 # Writing charms that use storage

 The storage feature can be implemented in any charm running on Juju version 1.25 or later.
-For services that can take advantage of block storage or other types of storage there are two additional storage hooks for the code to react to storage changes.
+For applications that can take advantage of block storage or other types of storage there are two additional storage hooks for the code to react to storage changes.